m-ld/m-ld-website/src/topics/architecture.md

 All clones of the data can accept reads and writes with no waits for other clones (consensus- and lock-free).
 Atomic read and write transactions are effected via a JSON API, which is presented suitably for the clone engine environment.
-Communication between clones is via a publish-subscribe messaging layer, for example MQTT.
+Communication between clones is via a pluggable publish-subscribe messaging layer, for example MQTT.

+The data may at any moment differ between clones, but in the absence of any writes and with a live connection, then all clones will converge on some state.

 A clone can be deployed on any platform that has a network connection and for which an engine exists.
+It is intended to be co-deployed with components of an application (app), typically in-process with a data consumer such as the user interface.

-To guarantee data persistence, at least one clone must use reliable storage, or else enough clones must exist for a statistical assurance.
+To guarantee data persistence, at least one clone in a data 'domain' must use reliable storage, or else enough clones must exist for a statistical assurance.

-The data may at any moment differ between clones, but in the absence of any writes and with a live connection, then all clones will converge on some state.
+Similarly, the app design must consider how the data is to be partitioned among and within domains.
+These are similar considerations to a traditional centralised database model, but applied more widely to the app architecture.